-Explore Our Tactical Training Ranges
+Explore our 360 Degree Tactical Ranges

-Under Vehicle Shot
+Under Vehicle Range

 Imagine being caught in an open area or parking lot with the vehicle as the only source of protection to defend against an active shooter.
 This block of instruction uses the differences between a vehicles cover versus concealment areas.

 The training incorporates a practical shooting exercise in how to return fire using the belly of the vehicle as low concealment and the wheels as cover.
 The training reveals the challenges of magazine changes and the flexibility required to get into a proper position and how to defend from it.